nahos/HW_4_Mapping/README.md

 ### Installation

-- Install node.js.Please refer to the [website] for downloading the packages and also to get the   installation instructions.When you install node.js, npm will also get installed along with it.Please use the below code to make sure that they are installed.Running the below command in CLI should return the version of nodejs and npm installed.
+- Install node.js.Please refer to the [website](https://nodejs.org/en/download/) for downloading the packages and also to get the   installation instructions.When you install node.js, npm will also get installed along with it.Please use the below code to make sure that they are installed.Running the below command in CLI should return the version of nodejs and npm installed.
 ```sh
 $ node -v
 $ npm  -v

 ```
--Install [Ganache] from the below [website](https://truffleframework.com/docs/ganache/quickstart)
+-Install [Ganache] from the below [website](https://truffleframework.com/docs/ganache/quickstart) -Run Ganache.
 - Install truffle  by running the below commands
  ```sh
  $ npm -g install truffle